Types Of Taxes In Nigeria: Everything To Know

 What is the difference between VAT and WHT in Nigeria?

-VAT, or Value Added Tax, is a tax on the added value of goods and services at each stage of production.
-It is ultimately paid by the end consumer.
+Firstly, VAT, or Value Added Tax, is a tax on the added value of goods and services at each stage of production.
+Ultimately, it is paid by the end consumer.

-On the other hand, WHT, or Withholding Tax, is an upfront payment of income tax that is deducted from payments like interest, dividends, and contracts.
+Conversely, WHT, or Withholding Tax, is an upfront payment of income tax deducted from payments like interest, dividends, and contracts.
 This amount is then used to offset the recipient’s final tax bill.

 What are the penalties for non-compliance with tax regulations in Nigeria?

-Non-compliance with tax regulations is a grave violation in all countries and can lead to severe repercussions for the perpetrators.
-In Nigeria, those found guilty can face imprisonment for up to 3 years, hefty fines, and even mandatory tax payments with interest.
+Non-compliance with tax regulations is a grave violation in all countries, leading to severe repercussions for the perpetrators.
+Specifically, in Nigeria, those found guilty can face imprisonment for up to 3 years, hefty fines, and even mandatory tax payments with interest.

 How can I know what type of tax to pay?

-For income tax, you’ll need to consider your sources of income and any deductions or credits you may be eligible for.
-Property tax, is based on the value of your property and local tax rates.
+For instance, with income tax, you’ll need to consider your sources of income and any deductions or credits you may be eligible for.
+Additionally, property tax is based on the value of your property and local tax rates.

 If you’re unsure, it’s best to consult with a tax professional.
 You can consult one of our experts here at Taxpal Africa here.